ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 Trust in GitHub’s Artifact Attestations trust really lies in the Sigstore certificate and its OID claims.
 The signed SLSA provenance is really only nice to have.
-GitHub ensures that the JSON printed by the `gh` client’s `--format json` option is trustworthy simply by omitting any values from the SLSA provenance JSON that are not included in the certificate’s OID claims.
+GitHub ensures that the JSON printed by the `gh` client’s `--format json` option is trustworthy simply by forbidding values in the SLSA provenance JSON that are different from the certificate’s OID claims.
 This means that the certificate itself effectively functions as the provenance.
 This is fine, SLSA doesn’t even mandate that provenance be in SLSA format, but it’s an important point to understand.

 As an aside, it’s interesting to note that GitHub’s [npm package provenance](https://github.blog/2023-04-19-introducing-npm-package-provenance/),